jalexander32/blackjack_johnathan_alexander/README.md

 currently in the file being used but I added an example using the Player class.
 This is in the servletConfig/RootApplicationContextConfig.java file.

 The blackjack game is not where I would like for it to be.
 Unfortunately, I had to spend a chunk of time on college assignments for my two courses.
 That took a good amount of time as I am in a project management course that takes up more time that I'd like as well as a Javascript course.
+There are still a few bugs that I have not had time to work out.
 That being said, I was able to implement a lot of code in about 4 - 4.5 days.
 Please consider that in your review and imagine what I could have done in a typical sprint on this project.

 This next block describes some of the features I included in the application.